-The final rail partners leave Nectar
+The final rail partners leave the Nectar loyalty scheme

 The two remaining rail franchises that still offer Nectar points – TransPennine Express and Avanti West Coast – are leaving the scheme at the end of May.

 Both franchises offered 2 Nectar points (1.25 Avios) for every £1 you spent.